ESR-NZ/GenomicsNarrativeSARSCoV2/narratives/GenomicsNarrativeSARSCoV2_2020-10-01.md

 There are other people crossing the border too, such as airline or shipping workers, who cannot be categorically ruled out as possible sources.

-Finding a recent case in MIQ or elsewhere on the border that matched this cluster lineage would be strong evidence for the border incursion scenario, but the lack of such data does not rule it out as a posibillity.
+Finding a recent case in MIQ or elsewhere on the border that matched this cluster lineage would be strong evidence for the border incursion scenario, but the lack of such data does not rule it out as a possibility.

 ### Was it the UK?

 There are a large number of similar genomes which are from the UK, which would seem to suggest the UK is the most likely source of any unknown importation.

 But we need to be cautious.
-Of the over 80,000 publicly available worldwide SARS-CoV-2 genomes, over 35,000 have been contributed by labs in the UK (an amazing feat!).
+Of the over 80,000 publicly available worldwide SARS-CoV-2 genomes in September 2020, over 35,000 have been contributed by labs in the UK (an amazing feat!).
 This sampling bias means that we would expect to see a higher number of UK B.1.1.1 isolates than from elsewhere simply by chance, making it hard to draw stronger conclusions.

 ### Was it Ecuador?